JulieLoi/social-media-app/README.md

     - "Friends List Widget": The user's friends list
  * A profile page that contains information about the profile user (any existing user), reusing the "User Widget", "Posts Widget" (all posts made by the profile user only), and "Friends List Widget".

-The tutorial created a basic skeleton of the "Sociology" fullstack with working functionality for the following:
+The tutorial created a basic skeleton of the "Sociopedia" fullstack with working functionality for the following:
  * Registering an account
  * Logging into the website
  * Creating a post (with an image attachment)